AckeeCZ/ios-cookbook/Libraries.md

 # CocoaPods

 For integrating third party libraries to our projects we use [CocoaPods](https://cocoapods.org) (what a surprise!).
-We use latest versions of cocoapods and also latest versions of libraries.
-We also tried Carthage but we didn't become friends 😐
+We use latest versions of [CocoaPods](https://cocoapods.org) and also latest versions of libraries.
+We also tried [Carthage](https://github.com/Carthage/Carthage) but we didn't become friends 😐

-If you don't know CocoaPods check [official website](https://guides.cocoapods.org) for some guides and docs, it's pretty simple to use.
+If you don't know [CocoaPods](https://cocoapods.org) check [official website](https://guides.cocoapods.org) for some guides and docs, it's pretty simple to use.

 ### Podfile
 Always define exact versions of pods or use at least any version definition!